 - Foster parents or other caregivers, under certain circumstances.

 - Jail conditions.

 To find this kind of information, you have to do a search for their driving record.

 Have you ever needed to find criminal records?
 How easy was it?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your comments could help other people.

 Click here to share your story